vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         to their friends in the Content bar.
 Also, what is the input format going to look like in the chapter JSON?

+    Improvement: Learn to use GitHub issues
+        That might be a better way to handle this to-do list :)

+DONE!!!
+    Improvement: Enter Chapter 1 JSON in entirety August 28, 2020
+        We should get some Chibi images loaded, and load up the rest of the dialogue.
+Then we'll basically have a proof-of-concept chapter 1!
+        Woooooooooooooo!